 TRANSPORTATION ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority T-1.6 Require Bicycle Parking Facilities Medium Policy Short PC, TC Completed Medium There is no policy.
-Current bike racks are under utilized.
-Town is considering relocating one downtown bike rack to Rumsey Park.
-RECOMMENDATIONS: T-1.6 is unclear in terms of who should be required to install bicycle parking facilities or where, and under what authority this requirement would be enforced.
-This ought to be removed or reworded.
-T-1.7 Expand Public Bicycle Parking Facilities Medium \$ Long TC, PKC, PWC Completed Medium No formal plan developed; however, bike rac RECOMMENDATIONS: This sub-goal has bee focus on ongoing assessment of bike rack utiliza en accomplished in t that more bike r acks have been in stalled.
+Current bike racks are un- RECOMMENDATIONS: T-1.6 is unclear in ter- requirement would be enforced.
+This ought to b ms of who should b e required to ins : authority this T-1.7 Expand Public Bicycle Parking Facilities Medium \$ Long TC, PKC, PWC Completed Medium No formal plan developed; however, bike rac RECOMMENDATIONS: This sub-goal has bee focus on ongoing assessment of bike rack utiliza en accomplished in t that more bike r acks have been in stalled.
 T-1.7 ought to reworded to